skaspy/Fynstagram/README.md

 You have to have a current Java Runtime Environment (JRE) installed on your OS (Windows/Mac/Linux) to be able to run the game.

 ### Developers
-You need to have Java 8 (JDK) or higher installed on your OS.
+* You need to have Java 8 (JDK) or higher installed on your OS.
-The game uses the [Engine Alpha](https://engine-alpha.org) - an open source game engine developed for educational purposes.
+* The game uses the [Engine Alpha](https://engine-alpha.org) - an open source game engine developed for educational purposes.
+* The project was developed with IntelliJ IDEA.

 ## Acknowledgement
 This project is based on [Engine Alpha](https://engine-alpha.org), an easy to use game engine coded in Java.
 Thanks go out to the developers of Engine Alpha!